SenteonLLC/senteonllc.github.io/beta/alerts.md

   * [Action Options] The Senteon User can choose to enforce realignment of the setting to the Active Policy Set baseline, or ignore the alert.

 **Endpoint Uninstalling**
-* Descrption: This alert triggers when a Senteon Agent has been uninstalled.
+* Descrption: This alert triggers when a Senteon Agent has been uninstalled rom an endpoint.
-* Guidance: The agent will need to be manually reinstalled if this was unintentional.
+* Guidance: If this was not intentional, we recommend you investigate.
+The Senteon Agent will need to be reinstalled and reconfigured from scratch if you wish to manage the endpoint again.

 **Endpoint Uninstall Failed**
-* Description: This alert triggers when a Senteon Agent has been signalled to uninstall but runs into an issue during the uninstall process.
+* Description: This alert triggers when a Senteon Agent has been signaled to uninstall but runs into an issue during the uninstall process.
-* Guidance: At this point it is likely that the client will need to manually access the endpoint to rectify any issues stopping the Agent from uninstalling properly.
+* Guidance: At this point it is likely that you will need to manually access and investigate the endpoint to rectify any issues stopping the Senteon Agent from uninstalling properly.